millanbrankovic/custom-inputs/README.md

 }
 ```

-###### Step 3 - Target a `.check` class and be creative as much as you can since this class will appear instead of default checkbox.
-If you are going to use icon fonts you need to target appropriate class, in this case I was using an `.ico` class as well
+###### Step 3
+Target a `.check` class and be creative as much as you can since this class will appear instead of default checkbox.
+If you are going to use icon fonts you need to target appropriate class, in this case I was using an `.ico` class as well.

 ```
 .check {